Euclidean and Affine Curve Reconstruction: Introduction

-In this work, we consider congruence of planar curves relative to the special Euclidean group $SE(2)$ and the \emph{equi-affine group} $SA(2)$.
-The latter group consists of compositions of linear, area and orientation preserving transformations and translations, and is sometimes called the \emph{special-affine group}.
-In Figure~\ref{fig-euc-trans}, we show two curves related by a special Euclidean transformation, while in Figure~\ref{fig-affine-trans} we show two curves related by an equi-affine transformation.
-For applications of curve matching under affine transformations see, for instance, \cite{faugeras-1994, COSTH-1998, GMW-09, FH-2007}.
+In this work, we consider congruence of planar curves relative to the special Euclidean group $SE(2)$ and the \emph{special affine group} $SA(2)$.
+The latter group consists of compositions of area and orientation preserving (i.e.~\emph{unimodular}) linear transformations and translations, and is sometimes also called the \emph{equi-affine group}.
+In Figure~\ref{fig-euc-trans}, we show two curves related by a special Euclidean transformation, while in Figure~\ref{fig-affine-trans} we show two curves related by a special affine transformation.
+For applications of curve matching under (special) Euclidean and affine transformations see, for instance, \cite{wolfson88, faugeras-1994, COSTH-1998, shakiban02, goldberg2004, GMW-10, FH-2007, HO14}.